-It’s been estimated that over 2 billion people are deficient in zinc.
+It’s been estimated that over 2 billion people are deficient in zinc in 2024.
 That’s about a third of the population.

 Mind you, this means deficiency, not even having optimal levels.